-Sprint Triathlon Training: 10 Key Brick Sessions
+Sprint Triathlon: 10 Key Brick Workouts for Performance

 Sprint triathlon brick workouts combine Zone 2, tempo, threshold and VO2 max efforts to improve transitions and build speed under fatigue.
 These 10 sessions target intensities from aerobic foundations, to race-pace sharpening, each brick is designed to boost your ability to run strong off the bike and nail your sprint triathlon performance.